 - 68. Adopt the ALJ's finding that MERC's Test Year Working Capital adjustment should be adjusted as described in Ms. St. Pierre's Direct Testimony and require Cash Working Capital to be updated to reflect the final decisions of the Commission.
 (MERC, DOC, ALJ) - 69.
-Accept MERC's agreement and require MERC in future rate cases to provide a schedule that reconciles the expenses in the cash working capital to the expenses in MERC's test-year Income Statement. - 70.
+Accept MERC's agreement and require MERC in future rate cases to provide a schedule that reconciles the expenses in the cash working capital to the expenses in MERC's test-year Income Statement.
+(Department accepts at oral argument.) - 70.
 Accept MERC's agreement and require MERC in future rate cases to base its cash working capital schedule on number of days rather than percentages.
+(Department accepts at oral argument.)